P4FFos/CardWise/client/README.md

 | [src/views/Home.vue](src/views/Home.vue) | Home page/view | Replace with your home page/view |
 | [package.json](package.json) | Project meta-information | —|
 | [vite.config.js](vite.config.js) | Vite configuration for command line builds | — |

-> NOTE: The (mandatory) exercises are essential for understanding this template and will *save* you time!

-Optional: Learn how to create such a project template in this [tutorial](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).

 ## Requirements